Ibrahimelz/ASPS/INSTALL.md

     - `exploit` or `run` Execute the exploit to perform the intended action on the target machine and voila, you have access to the victim’s command shell as a powerful use.

     - Then if you want to close everything you need to do `cntrl + c` to get out of the windows xp cmd, then `exit` to get out of the metasploit tool.
 Then you simply close the terminal, then you can shut down both virtual machines.

+## ATTENTION
+***FOR A FINAL SECURITY MEASURE, MOST TIMES WINDOWS DEFENDER WILL PICK KALI.iso IMAGE WITH THE SCRIPTS INSIDE IT AS VIRUSES.
+YOU WILL TYPICALLY HAVE 365 VIRUSES OR SO.
+TO MAKE SURE TO EVADE FURTHER COMPICATIONS, DELETE THE iso IMAGE AFTER FININSHING THE VIRTUAL MACHINE'S SET UP***
+The cause for such a thing is that the scripts necessary for the kali tools inside the iso to function are flagged as viruses for security measures and such a thing cannot be disabled.
+However, these "False-positive" viruses might burst out because you tried to fight them in a wrong way and ***THEY MIGHT BECOME REAL VIRUSES*** that could affect your computer and you could affect many other devices if interacted with.
+So please be cautious and treat the situation carefully.

+**If you ever forgot to delete the iso file** and one day the windows defender picked these "viruses" up, ***BE CAREFUL TO NOT MESS WITH THEM*** in any way, shape, or form.
+Instead, try to delete the iso file itself, sometimes windows will not allow you to because the "viruses" are active and you cannot delete an active script just like that.
+However, this could be treated easily by going into safe mode.
+Restart your machine by clicking restart in the windows menu and press `shift` while doing so.